AyrA/BasicKit/README.md

 This stops the mod from clearing the entire Inventory before giving the mod specific items.
 Useful to keep the basic starting items and if other mods want to add stuff that this mod would remove instantly.

+This is enabled by default since `v2.0.0`.
+Do not disable if a mod adds items to your inventory that are unobtainable.

 ### Add accumulator

 Gives the player an accumulator.